ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 seo: An argument for why Proof of Stake is not a suitable solution for blockchains that wish to deliver monumental change, and why Proof of Work is the only known consensus mechanism that can.
 ---

-Todo
+On a technical level, one of the biggest differentiators between Ethereum Classic and it's sibling Ethereum is ETC's commitment to remain on Proof of Work.
+It may be assumed that this is due to lack of development, ambition or ability to move to a "more advanced" Proof of Stake system, but this section aims to dispel this myth, by explaining the reasoning behind Etheruem Classic's decision to stay with Proof of Work.

+In short, Proof of Work is a battle tested and theoerically sound consensus mechanism that prioritises and is able to deliver on the critical qualities that give rise to a blockchain's utility and value proposition.
+Proof of Stake, on the other hand, sacrifices these elements in reutrn for prioritising non-critical ideals such as reducing carbon emissions and miximising returns for holders.

 ## Compromised Consensus

-Nothing opitemises the subtle and insidioius nature of centralization like the dogma of Proof of Stake.
-On the surface, it is a noble attempt to correct the worst aspect of blockchain technology and make it compatible with a sutainable future.
-Upon closer inspection, though, this dangerous idea actually sacrificaes the most liberating aspect of the tech, and the popularity of Proof of Stake risks squandaring talent and condeming the future to one that is captured; where development contributes not towards human flourishing but to the ever-growing power of an ultra-elite, at the expense of utility for all.
+Nothing opitemises the subtle and insidioius nature of centralization like the fable of Proof of Stake.
+On the surface, it is a noble attempt to correct the worst aspect of blockchain technology and make it compatible with a sutainable future, but on closer inspection, this dangerous idea actually sacrificaes the most liberating aspect of the tech.
+The popularity of Proof of Stake risks not only squandaring resources, but condeming the future to one that operates on captured systems masquerading as neutral; where development in the cryptocurrency space contributes not towards human flourishing but to the ever-growing power of an ultra-elite, at the expense of utility for all.

 ### The Engine of the Future